UI Code Challenge #1 - Heartbeats — SitePoint

 The Task

-Your task – should you choose to accept it – is to create an animated ECG/ECG display panel.
+Your task – should you choose to accept it – is to create an animated ECG/EKG bio-monitor display panel.
 You can use whatever technologies you like – as long as you can present your solution as a CodePen.
 That includes but isn’t limited to:

 - HTML/CSS